A generalized Multiple-try Metropolis version of the Reversible Jump algorithm: Generalized multiple-try version of the Reversible Jump algorithm

 \subsection{Choice of the weighting function}

-The choice of the weighting function $w^*(\b\theta_{a_j},\b\theta_i)$ is crucial for the efficient construction of the jump proposal.
-In fact, with an useful choice of this weight, it may be possible to construct an algorithm that is easy to implement and that allows us to reach a good acceptance rate, together with a gain of efficiency.
+The choice of the weighting function $w_{m,\ms}^*(\bth_m,\bts_{\ms})$ may be relevant for an efficient construction of the jump proposal.
+In fact, using an appropriately chosen weighting function, it may be possible to construct an algorithm that is easy to implement, with a good acceptance rate, together with a gain of efficiency.